 Think it will never happen to you?
 It is estimated that more than 125,000 people are affected by identity theft in the UK each year, costing the British economy over £1.4 billion annually.
 The number of cases rose by a staggering 31% in the first 3 months of 2015 compared to the same period of 2014.
 Credit card fraud caused an annual loss of nearly £479 million in the same year.
 With identity theft on the increase it has never been more important to make sure that laptop computers, personal documents and financial paperwork like bank statements and credit cards are safely protected from criminals.

 A security safe is an ideal way to prevent you becoming another statistic, protecting your vital paperwork and preventing sensitive information from falling into the wrong hands.
-Leading UK security retailer Safe.co.uk have announced the release of a range of fire document safes and fire data safes which will help to safeguard the UK from identity theft.
+As the leading UK security retailer we have announced the release of a range of fire document safes and fire data safes which will help to safeguard the UK from identity theft.

 Choose from a range of safes designed to meet your specific needs, from small cash safes to large document cabinets.
 Whatever your budget, you will not just be purchasing a safe but also valuable peace of mind.Published: November 15, 2015